Authorization Rules

 Disabling an Authorization Rule

 Disabling an authorization rule is the process of stopping the rule from impacting the live authorization stream.
-When a rule is disabled, it no longer applies to transactions, but the rule itself remains in the system for future reference or modification.
+When a rule is disabled, it no longer applies to transactions, and the rule's current_version is cleared.
+Any existing draft_version is preserved.

 Disable the Rule

 To disable a rule, use the PATCH /v2/auth_rules/{auth_rule_token} endpoint, setting the rule's state to INACTIVE.
-This will prevent the rule from affecting authorization decisions, but the rule itself will remain in the system for future reactivation or editing.
+This will prevent the rule from affecting authorization decisions.

 Example Request: